NAK-DT/Deep-Decision-Forest/Deep Decision Forest/README.md

 Examples of runs can be found in the folder above.

-Visualization of the DDF's trees can be found in the folder above.
+Visualization of the DDF is still in process, but current implementation can be found in Visualization.
+The idea is that by generating optimal decision trees from the package PYDL8.5, you can then compare an optimal single tree to the model that DDF actually learns.
+Theoretically speaking, by using hierarchical features DDF should converge to capture the present redundant subtrees from the optimal single tree in the higher layers of the DDF model.